Advanced MCP Patterns

 5 min read

-While stdio works great for local servers, Server-Sent Events (SSE) enables remote MCP servers accessible over HTTP.
+While stdio works great for local servers, Server-Sent Events (SSE) and its successor Streamable HTTP enable remote MCP servers accessible over HTTP.

 When to Use SSE